-- Of our total student population, 56% are English Language Learners and 10% are students with disabilities.
+Of Voices MP's total student population, 45% are English Language Learners and 12% are students with disabilities.
 Our internal data shows that these subgroups are performing at lower proficiencies than our overall population.
-We will target this area for improvement in both ELA and Math.
-Below are some previous steps and next steps: - Voices adopted a new curriculum, EL Education, that has built in references and to target students with disabilities and English learners.
+We would like to target this area for improvement in both ELA and Math.
+Below are some previous steps and next steps

+- Voices adopted a new curriculum, EL Education, that has built in references and to target students with disabilities and English learners.
 We are ending our 2nd year with this curriculum and teacher response has been positive.
 EL Education provided a flex curriculum for distance learning so we were able to continue building our momentum in the implementation of this curriculum. - Voices provided English Language Development training to all of our TK-5 teachers.
 The training included 5 different sessions that covered our ELD curriculum or spoke to ELD strategies and background, including understanding the proficiency levels of students and what structured language practice looks like.
-Prior to this year, we only provided this training to teachers of Systematic ELD. - In 2019-20, Voices' department of special populations focused on Student Success Teams and interventions.
+Prior to this year, we only provided this training to teachers of Systematic ELD. - In 2019-20, our department of special populations focused on Student Success Teams and interventions.
 Our Student Services Manager was trained in strengthening interventions to support students with SSTs and how to monitor their progress.
-This also helped her build a toolbox of strategies for supporting the Special Education team. - Voices MH continued to do deep dives into interim assessments, where student work is individually reviewed.
+This also helped her build a toolbox of strategies for supporting the Special Education team. - Voices MP continued to do deep dives into interim assessments, where student work is individually reviewed.
 As a result, teachers were able to plan whole-group reteach lessons or small group and one-on-one supports.
 This also helped the teacher and admin team focus on "target students" or students who would be a focus and represent the class.
-This data was reviewed regularly. - Voices MH continued to implement weekly intellectual preparation planning sessions and weekly data meetings.
+This data was reviewed regularly. - We continued to implement weekly intellectual preparation planning sessions and weekly data meetings.
 Based on local data, the principal and coach worked directly with grade-levels that needed more support in order to increase student outcomes.
 These sessions also helped teachers understand the ELA standards and texts they were teaching and to construct exemplars before teaching a lesson.
 These sessions also helped teachers understand the math standards and to construct exemplars before teaching a lesson.
-We also developed an ELA data meeting tracker and continued to use our math data meeting tracker in order to provide teachers feedback on their analysis and ensure that they were looking at all students and creating small groups. - Voices MH held training sessions on ELA shifts and text complexity.
-In order to strengthen their teaching, teachers were trained to analyze a text through the 4 dimensions of text complexity before reviewing the lesson plan.
-We held training sessions on backwards planning from interim assessments in both math and ELA.
+We also developed an ELA data meeting tracker and continued to use our math data meeting tracker in order to provide teachers feedback on their analysis and ensure that they were looking at all students and creating small groups. - We held training sessions on backwards planning from interim assessments in both math and ELA.
 Teachers broke down passages in order to build their own content knowledge.
-They completed exemplars to specific items on the assessment to build their content knowledge. - Weekly coaching sessions based on observation in either math and ELA.
+They completed examples of specific items on the assessment to build their content knowledge. - Weekly coaching sessions based on observation in either math and ELA.
 In some cases teachers were also observed in English Language Development and received additional coaching to support English Language Learners.
 We hope to continue these action steps next year.